Review root access#

 ./run.py '*' cmd.run 'find /var/mail -type f -not -size 0'

-Connect to a server, for example:
+Connect to a server, and open a mailbox:

 mail -f /var/mail/root

 You might see a lot of repeat messages.